OWASP/www-policy/operational/chapter-handbook-existing.md

   - We recommend that a chapter would have also a board with at least 3 members, each one having a specific role.
 Common roles:
     - Organization: Secretary, PR/Marketing, Web, Membership, Finance & Meetings/Conferences
     - Content: Education, Industry, Projects
 - Any long term change in how governance is handled must be decided either by consensus or votes.
 All paid or honorary members affiliated with your chapter must have sufficient notice and opportunity to take part in the discussion and decision making process.
 It is incumbent upon the current leaders or actors urging the change to make sure this happens.
 Unless otherwise stated, OWASP assumes that the leadership and chapter are governed by consensus.
-Any changes in this structure must be posted on the wiki whether it is a simple decision like "We work by consensus" and "We vote every 2 years" or a complex governance document like some of our chapters have.
+Any changes in this structure must be posted on the website whether it is a simple decision like "We work by consensus" and "We vote every 2 years" or a complex governance document like some of our chapters have.
 - Your chapter page, must clearly identify who is the current leadership for the chapter or on the board of the chapter, including their phone numbers and/or email addresses.
 Additionally, post information on how people can get involved with the chapter planning, leadership, or decisions.
 What are your plans for the upcoming year?
 Are you looking for help with something particular?
 When are your elections held?

 ## Transferring Leadership